|Day One – Thursday 24 October 2019|

 |9:30 – 9:45 am||Health Break|

-Plenary Panel – Evidence and the Science of Cognitive Reserve
+Plenary Panel – Laying the Foundation: The Evidence and Science of Cognitive Reserve

 |11:30 am||Question period from audience|